CanonicalLtd/maas-docs/src/en/installconfig-images.md

 advanced image management.

-## Sources
+## Boot image sources

-The place from where a region controller downloads its images is known as an image *source*.
-Each source has a location (URL) and a keyring (index and image validation).
+The place from where a region controller downloads its images is known as a *boot image source*.
+The main characteristics of a boot source are its location (URL) its associated GPG public keyring.

-MAAS comes configured with an image source that should suffice for most users.
+MAAS comes configured with a boot source that should suffice for most users.
 It is located at https://images.maas.io/ephemeral-v2/releases/.

+Although the backend supports multiple boot sources, MAAS itself uses a single source.
+If multiple sources are detected the web UI will print a warning and will no longer be able to manage images.

 ## Select and import

 MAAS is only useful once it has images available to provision its nodes with.
-Therefore, the first major task once MAAS is installed is to select and import some from a configured source.
-Once images have been imported MAAS will update them on an hourly basis.
+Therefore, one key task once MAAS is installed is to select and import images from the primary boot source.
+Once images have been imported MAAS will update them on an hourly basis (a sync mechanism is enabled by default).

 See [Select and Import Images](./installconfig-images-import.html) to get started with images!